-Inform women of childbearing potential that Ganciclovir causes birth defects in animals.
-Advise female patients to use effective contraception during treatment and for at least 30 days following treatment with Ganciclovir INJECTION.
-Similarly, advise men to practice barrier contraception during and for at least 90 days following treatment with Ganciclovir INJECTION [see Warnings and Precautions (5.3), Use in Specific Populations (8.1, 8.3)].
+Advise female patients to use effective contraception during and for at least 30 days following treatment with Ganciclovir Injection.
+Similarly, advise men to practice barrier contraception during and for at least 90 days following treatment with Ganciclovir Injection [see Warnings and Precautions (5.4), Use in Specific Populations (8.1, 8.3)].

-Inform patients that Ganciclovir causes tumors in animals.
-Although there is no information from human studies, Ganciclovir should be considered a potential carcinogen [see Warnings and Precautions (5.5)].
+Inform patients that Ganciclovir Injection should be considered a potential carcinogen [see Warnings and Precautions (5.5)].

 Ophthalmological Examination in Patients with CMV Retinitis

-Advise nursing mothers that breastfeeding is not recommended during treatment with Ganciclovir INJECTION because of the potential for serious adverse events in nursing infants and because HIV can be passed to the baby in breast milk [see Use in Specific Populations (8.2)].
+Advise nursing mothers not to breastfeed if they are receiving Ganciclovir Injection because of the potential for serious adverse events in nursing infants and because HIV can be passed to the baby in breast milk [see Use in Specific Populations (8.2)].

 More about ganciclovir